 Since the Wind Fish’s egg follows the same rules as the Lost Woods in Ocarina of Time, knowing the path is certainly helpful, especially since it can be one of four possible paths.

-If you don’t have the Magnifying Lens, you won’t be able to see Goriya.
-If you do, you can speak with him and he’ll ask if you want to trade an item for the boomerang.
-He will take any item except for Bombs, Magic Powder, the Bow, and the Power Bracelet (you’ll need this for the color dungeon).
+It’s important to note that if you don’t already have the Magnifying Lens in your possession, you won’t even get the chance to see Goriya.
+If you’re fortunate enough to have the Magnifying Lens in hand, you’ll be able to communicate with him, and he’ll ask if you’d like to exchange one of your items for the boomerang.
+Goriya will accept any item besides Bombs, Magic Powder, the Bow, and the Power Bracelet (this is a required item for the color dungeon).